Curilang/DDR-A3-THEME/README.md

 🚫 Not for the purpose of insulting another person/company/project

-# FOLDER'S NAME TO HAVE ARCADE GROUP SORT LIST
+# HOW TO GET ARCADE GROUP SORT LIST

+You have to rename your groups like this:

 • 01 - DDR 1st